Bob Weir: Personal life

 Weir remained single throughout his years with the Grateful Dead, although he lived for several years (1969–1975) with Frankie Hart.
-Hart had been a go-go dancer at the Peppermint Lounge in New York, had worked in Apple Records American marketing department, and had performed on the TV shows Hullabaloo and Shindig!.
+Hart had been a go-go dancer at the Peppermint Lounge in New York, had worked in Apple Records American marketing department, for Apple Records in London, and had performed on the TV shows Hullabaloo and Shindig!.
 She was allegedly the inspiration for the Robert Hunter-Bob Weir song "Sugar Magnolia".
 Weir made her acquaintance through Mickey Hart, who dated her briefly.
 He met her following her first Grateful Dead show in New York in 1968.
 Her real name at that time was Frankie Azzara (from a previous marriage), but used the stage name "Frankie Hart" (after apparently "borrowing" Hart's last name).
 Although she and Weir never married, she adopted his last name after moving in with him and was subsequently known as Frankie Weir.

 On July 15, 1999, Weir married Natascha Münter in Mill Valley, California.
-Together they have two daughters, Shala Monet Weir and Chloe Kaelia Weir.
+Together, they have two daughters, Shala Monet Weir and Chloe Kaelia Weir.
 Bob Weir's sister-in law is Leilani Münter, a former race car driver in the ARCA Racing Series circuit.
 Weir is a long term vegetarian and advocate for animal rights who was influential in the founding of Farm Sanctuary.

+In February 2004, Weir captured the Scripps Howard Super Sage Award as his Super Bowl prediction of New England beating Carolina, 33-24, was closest to the actual 32-29 score.
+Weir's prediction was the most accurate out of 148 celebrities who participated in Scripps Howard's Celebrity Super Bowl Poll.

 Weir is on the board of directors of the Rex Foundation, the Furthur Foundation, and HeadCount.
-He also is a member of the Advisory Board of the Jerry Garcia Foundation along with Peter Shapiro and Seth Rogin.
+He also is a member of the advisory board of the Jerry Garcia Foundation along with Peter Shapiro and Seth Rogin.
 He is an honorary member of the board of directors of the environmental organization Rainforest Action Network, along with Woody Harrelson, Bonnie Raitt, and John Densmore.
 He is also on the honorary board of directors of Little Kids Rock, a non-profit organization that provides free musical instruments and instruction to children in under-served public schools throughout the U.S.